rickmacgillis/hackfastalgos/README.md

 include a summary, @param, and @return information.
 2. Keep with the coding standards you see in front of you.
 This project uses [PSR-1](http://www.php-fig.org/psr/psr-1/) and [PSR-2](http://www.php-fig.org/psr/psr-2/) coding standards.
 3. In your doc block, remember to signify the asymptotic notation for your algorithm.
+Use the most strict notation possible.
 4. Always write your code in Hack!
 Hack is faster than PHP, and it reduces the number of bugs your code can cause.
 To ensure the quality of your code, you must use typing.
 5. If you're creating a new object, use the "HackFastAlgos" namespace to prevent code conflicts with other projects.
 6. Each file is named the same as the class it contains, and only one class may reside in a given file.
 The exception to the rule is that you may include an exception class *before* your main class.
-7. Exception classes must be named the same name as the main class' name with "Exception" suffixed to it.
-So, if the main class is named "Search," Your exception for that class must be named "SearchException" if your class requires one.
+7. Always throw *custom* exceptions for every type of exception.
+Name your exceptions in the following format. `<CLASS><TYPE>Exception`
-8. Always throw *custom* exceptions exclusive to your class!
-Do not directly use the base class "Exception" for your exceptions.
-Extend class "Exception" and your your descendant class.
-When your code throws multiple exceptions in the same method, use the second parameter, "code," to help developers differentiate between them.
-If it only throws one exception, set the code to "1" in order to keep your code consistent.
+(Ex. `DoublyLinkedListInvalidIndexException`)
-9. When you define a new type, prefix the type with "HFA" for Hack Fast Algos.
+8. When you define a new type, prefix the type with "HFA" for Hack Fast Algos.